edubf22/nba-games/README.md

 # Goals
  1. Build a machine learning model capable of predicting the outcome of NBA matches.
- 2. Create a model capable of predicting the win percentage of a given team based on advanced team statistics.

 # Introduction and Motivation
 The NBA is the main basketball league around the world.
 The league consists of 30 teams divided into two conferences, and a team plays every other team at least twice.
 Overall, each team plays a total of 82 games over the course of the regular season.